Adjustments for neurodiversity Reasonable adjustments at work

 Failing to make reasonable adjustments might

-• affect an employee's performance at work
+• affect a worker's performance at work

 Find out more about: